deadc0de6/dotdrop/CONTRIBUTING.md

 * **linktypes.py**: enum for the three types of linking (none, symlink, children)
 * **logger.py**: the custom logger
 * **options.py**: the class embedding all the different options across dotdrop
+* **profile.py**: represent a profile
+* **settings.py**: represent the config settings
 * **templategen.py**: the jinja2 templating class
 * **updater.py**: the class handling the update of dotfiles for `update`
 * **utils.py**: some useful methods

+## Config parsing

+The configuration file (yaml) is parsed in two layers:

+  * the lower layer in `cfg_yaml.py`
+  * the higher layer in `cfg_aggregator.py`

+Only the higher layer is accessible to other classes of dotdrop.

+The lower layer part is only taking care of basic types and does the following:
+  * normalize all config entries
+    * resolve paths (dotfiles src, dotpath, etc)
+    * refactor actions to a common format
+    * etc
+  * import any data from external files (configs, variables, etc)
+  * apply variable substitutions
+  * complete any data if needed (add the "profile" variable, etc)
+  * execute intrepreted variables through the shell
+  * write new entries (dotfile, profile) into the dictionary and save it to a file
+  * fix any deprecated entries (link_by_default, etc)
+  * clear empty entries

+In the end it makes sure the dictionary (or parts of it) accessed by the higher layer is clean and normalize.

+The higher layer will transform the dictionary parsed by the lower layer into objects (profiles, dotfiles, actions, etc).
+The higher layer has no notion of inclusion (profile included for example) or file importing (import actions, etc) or even interpreted variables (it only sees variables that have already been interpreted).

+It does the following:
+  * transform dictionaries into objects
+  * patch list of keys with its corresponding object (for example dotfile's actions)
+  * provide getters for every other classes of dotdrop needing to access elements

+Note that any change to the yaml dictionary (adding a new profile or a new dotfile for example) won't be *seen* by the higher layer until the config is reloaded.
+Consider the `dirty` flag as a sign the file needs to be written and its representation in higher levels in not accurate anymore.

 # Testing